catalyzeio/paas-cli-reference/source/baas/api-reference/application-invites/invite-a-user-to-an-application.md

+---
+title: Invite a user to an application
+---

-## Invite a user to an application
+# Invite a user to an application

 ```javascript
 var request = new XMLHttpRequest();